- Dental bone grafting is performed to improve the density and volume of the jawbone.

 Preparation

-The first part is always a thorough medical history check and composition of a treatment plan.
-You will need to visit the office to discuss what material is to be used for the graft.
-It's an opportunity to ask any questions you may have.
-Then, it’s time for action.
+The first part is always a thorough medical history check and the composition of a treatment plan.
+You will need to visit the office to discuss which material will be used for the graft.
+It is an opportunity to ask any questions you may have.
+Then, it is time for action.

 Anesthesia

 You might have anesthesia administered before your primary procedure.
-A local injection or IV sedation are most commonly used.
-In case of dental anxiety, you may have to be completely put under.
+A local injection or IV sedation is most commonly used.
+In case of dental anxiety, you may have to be put entirely under.

-It is likely that you will have to fast for some time before, especially if a deeper type of anesthetic is used.
+You will likely have to fast for some time before, especially if a deeper type of anesthetic is used.
 This can help prevent complications.

 Extraction and/or bone sourcing

-Your dentist will first source the bone if it is determined that it should come from your body.
-The graft itself should not cause any more discomfort than pulling a tooth.
+Your dentist will first obtain the bone if it is determined that it should be taken from your body.
+The graft itself should not cause any more discomfort than having a tooth pulled.

-The tooth is then removed, providing an extraction was scheduled.
+The tooth is then removed if an extraction was scheduled.

 Graft insertion